hgrif/dbt_tutorial/README.md

 ## Transform data

 Our queries in `models/transform` are quite similar to our load queries.
-The biggest different is that now `ref()` is used to referenced to data models: this is [the most important function](https://docs.getdbt.com/docs/ref) in dbt.
+The biggest different is that now `ref()` is used to reference to data models: this is [the most important function](https://docs.getdbt.com/docs/ref) in dbt.
 `enriched_flights.sql` enriches the flights table by combining the sources tables and `flights_per_carriers.sql`.
 The schema definition is missing definitions and tests for `enriched_flights`, not agreeing with the [dbt coding conventions](https://github.com/fishtown-analytics/corp/blob/master/dbt_coding_conventions.md) -- my bad!